UzairKhan313/React-Foundamentals-Projects/README.md

 11. **Grocery-Bud**: Grocery-Bud User can Add and Delete Items.
 12. **Strapi**: Simple a Modren header UI.
 13. **Cart**: A shopping Cart with use Reducer in which can increase or decrease the item and can also clear the cart.
+14. **Redux Toolkit**: A shopping Cart functionalty with Redux Toolkit.
+Firstly I worked with the cart Items which are in local storage and after that i worked with aysnchronouse task.

 ## Getting Started